Tag Archives: artistic expression

 ”…the only way to love a person is not, as the stereotyped Christian notion is, to coddle them and bring them soup when they are sick, but by listening to them and seeing and believing in the god, in the poet, in them.
 For by doing this, you keep the god and the poet alive and make it flourish.”

-Now it was the custom that the local news paper (it was a smaller town in Germany) published a list of all the high school graduates with their intended carrier.
-I was really honest for a moment there and answered the survey’s question about my intended carrier with a simple ‘Artist.’
+Now it was the custom that the local newspaper (it was a smaller town in Germany) published a list of all the high school graduates with their intended career.
+I was really honest for a moment there and answered the survey’s question about my intended career with a simple ‘Artist.’

-Unfortunately this honesty did not last that long because after summer and some brain storming I entered college with a major of physics.
-That was more more ‘realistic’ choice, one that would allow me to ‘make a living.’
-Fortunately this field was also something I loved and it got even better when I was done with my masters because those were the days when the field of computer science really started up and needed contributors.
-There was no major of Computer Science yet, so mostly mathematicians and physicists started to bootstrap this field and I was happy to pitch in – probably partly because in those early days, writing software was more of a creative and artistic activity than an engineering one.
+Unfortunately, this honesty did not last that long because after summer and some brain storming, I entered college with a major in physics.
+That was a more ‘realistic’ choice, one that would allow me to ‘make a living.’
+Fortunately, this field was also something I loved, and it got even better when I was done with my master’s because those were the days when the field of computer science really started up and needed contributors.
+There was no major in Computer Science yet, so mostly mathematicians and physicists started to bootstrap this field, and I was happy to pitch in – probably partly because in those early days, writing software was more of a creative and artistic activity than an engineering one.

-I am glad that the ‘pure’ art also remained in my life even though I had chosen a real money-making carrier as my daytime job.
-Photography became my medium of expression and somehow musicians were always in my life, sometime to the extent that I was the only ‘audience’ in a big group of musicians.
+I am glad that the ‘pure’ art also remained in my life even though I had chosen a real money-making career as my daytime job.
+Photography became my medium of expression, and somehow musicians were always in my life, sometimes to the extent that I was the only ‘audience’ in a big group of musicians.

 But I do want to do more writing and so Brenda Ueland’s book came just at the right time.